mlofstrom/architecture-center/docs/guide/architecture-styles/big-data.md

 - Store and process data in volumes too large for a traditional database.
 - Transform unstructured data for analysis and reporting.
 - Capture, process, and analyze unbounded streams of data in real time, or with low latency.
+- Use Azure Machine Learning or Microsoft Cognitive Services.

 ## Benefits